 How should I approach this question?

 The first thing you must do is to spend a minute looking at the question and deciding what kind of essay it is asking for, as failing to plan is planning to fail.
-In this case it is a ‘for and against’ essay.
-You look at one side of the question (that people are valued according to social status), then you look at the other side of the question (that people are valued according to old-fashioned values).
-Finally, you come to a conclusion.
+Writing Task 2 prompts come in several common forms, and each requires a different approach:

 I’m confused!
 How can I learn to write an essay like this?